A Brief History

 Whiskey is a favorite drink, world-wide, with an annual consumption of 467.4 million cases.
 Not that you would guess, but the country that consumes the most whiskey annually is India, with 1.4 billion liters of liquid fire going down the hatch, more than triple that of #2 United States!

-What is your favorite whiskey/whisky?
-Share your thoughts on the subject, and na zdrowie!
+Question for students (and subscribers): What is your favorite whiskey/whisky?
+Share your thoughts on the subject in the comments section below this article, and na zdrowie!

 Your readership is much appreciated!

 The History Channel.
 Modern Marvels: Underwear & Whiskey (Weird & Wonderful World Of The Everyday).
 A&E Television Networks.

 You can also watch a video version of this article on YouTube.